 - Use /scratch volumes, which are optimized for performance.
 You can find more information on those file volumes here.

-- Backup your data, as the /scratchalpha and /scratchbeta are not backed up, and that we can not guarantee a 100% failsafe back up of your /home directories.
+- Backup your data, as the /scratchbeta directory is not backed up, and that we can not guarantee a 100% failsafe back up of your /home directories.